ARMmbed/mbed-os-5-docs/docs/contributing/contributing.md

 * If more than one license applies to the source file, then use an SPDX license expression (see [SPDX Specification, Appendix IV](https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60)), to reflect the presence of multiple licenses in your *LICENSE* file and in each source file.

-### Contributing to the mbed OS codebase
+### Contributing to the Mbed OS codebase

-#### mbed OS principles
+#### Mbed OS principles

-mbed OS uses these same basic principles for its source code and library distributions.
+Mbed OS uses these same basic principles for its source code and library distributions.
 So source code we own is distributed under the Apache 2.0 license, and binary blobs are released under the Permissive Binary License.
 Software parts from third parties that were already licensed under a different license are available under that original license.

-All the source code and binary blobs that end up in mbed OS are maintained in public GitHub repositories.
+All the source code and binary blobs that end up in Mbed OS are maintained in public GitHub repositories.

 #### Contributions

-All code changes and additions to mbed OS are handled through GitHub.
+All code changes and additions to Mbed OS are handled through GitHub.
 If you want to contribute, either by adding features or by fixing bugs, please follow the guidelines for [new features](#contributing-new-features-to-mbed-os) and [bugs](#reporting-and-fixing-bugs), and in both cases please follow the [code style guide and GitHub pull request guidelines](code_style.md).

 #### Inbound License for Contributions

-If you want to contribute code to mbed OS, you must sign an mbed Contributor License Agreement (CLA).
+If you want to contribute code to Mbed OS, you must sign an Mbed Contributor License Agreement (CLA).
 Please ask for a CLA before submitting any code (for example, while discussing the issue on GitHub), then wait for Arm to confirm acceptance of your CLA before making contributions.

 <span style="background-color:#E6E6E6;border:1px solid #000;display:block; height:100%; padding:10px">**Note:** If you publish a feature or a solution to a problem before signing the CLA, then find out that you are not able or allowed to sign the CLA, we will not be able to use your solution anymore.
 That may prevent us from solving the problem for you.</span>